Connic

 How Connic Makes Compliance the Default

-Here is how each compliance area maps to concrete platform capabilities.
+Here's how each compliance area maps to concrete platform capabilities.

 Human Oversight: Approvals That Pause, Not Block